• Skip to main content

 Planning a Stress-Free Vacation

-Summer is finally here, and many of us are getting ready for some much needed rest and relaxation.
+Summer is finally here, and many of us are getting ready for some much-needed rest and relaxation.
 We know that taking vacation time helps us feel refreshed and energized; that’s why schools and offices have weekends and scheduled holiday time.
 Just as sleep helps us recharge after a day of activity, time off of work and/or school makes us “more resilient in the face of stress and more productive and engaged” when we return.
 This makes time off a hypothetical win-win, with vacationers reaping benefits both personally and professionally.

 Yet vacations aren’t always as carefree and rejuvenating as we need them to be, which can leave us more frazzled in their aftermath.
 One study from the Harvard Business Review found that poorly planned, stressful vacations actually eliminate the positive effects of time away, decreasing our happiness and increasing our feelings of burnout.
 After all, it’s hard to refresh and recharge if we’re spending all of our vacation time figuring out last-minute transportation, coping with tight itineraries, getting lost in unfamiliar locations, or feeling unsafe or homesick.